DerBejijing/DerBejijing/README.md

 # DerBejijing

 ## About me
-- I am a student from Germany and do programming/reverse engineering in my freetime.
+- :mortar_board: I am a student from Germany and do programming/reverse engineering in my freetime
-- I enjoy programming in java, python, bash, Arduino and c(++) and make minecraft Datapacks.
+- :computer: I enjoy programming in java, python, bash, Arduino and c and make minecraft Datapacks
-- I am interested in everything about linux and low-level stuff like assembly language.
+- :blue_book: I am interested in everything about linux and low-level stuff like assembly language
-- I used to spend/waste a lot of time digging through minecrafts source code.
+- :musical_note: I build electronic music equipment (sequencers, midi-controllers, ...)
+- :hearts: Nothing more than c

 <br/>